A reduced model for the long-term effects of physical activity on type 2 diabetes: A scaled model for the effect of regular physical activity on type 2 diabetes progression

-The equations for the state variables $[\VO, \Gpr, \Gup, \Ie]^T$ are inherited from the work by Roy~\&~Parker~\cite{roy_dynamic_2007}.
-More in detail, this set of equations describes how the glucose-insulin regulation mechanism is influenced during an exercise session due to the action of oxygen consumption $\VO$, which in turn triggers the other variables.
-The state variable $\IL$ represents the release of Interleukin-6, an anti-inflammatory protein, during exercise and is introduced in the model by De~Paola et. al.~\cite{de_paola_long-term_2023,de_paola_novel_2024}, building on previous work by Morettini et~al.~\cite{morettini_system_2017}.
-The equations and parameters of the short-term equations are chosen such that the numerical solution of $\mathbf{y_1}$ increases as soon as physical activity starts and decays fast once it stops again.
-This yields a periodic pattern of the solution $\mathbf{y_1}$ with period $\nu$.
+together with the initial conditions $\mathbf{y_1}(0) = [0, 0, 0, 0, 0]^T$.
+Details on the constant scaling parameter $\lambda_t$ and the other parameters $\theta$, $\alpha_2$, $\alpha_4$, $\alpha_6$ and $\kappa_{\mathrm{IL6}}$ are given in Appendix~\ref{appendix:parameters}.
+The short-term variables $[\VO, \Gpr, \Gup, \Ie, \IL]^T$ capture the immediate physiological responses to physical activity.
+Specifically, oxygen consumption ($\VO$) drives the other variables during exercise.
+The rate of increase in hepatic glucose production ($\Gpr$) and glucose uptake by working tissues ($\Gup$) reflect the acute demand for glucose during activity.
+The rate of increase in insulin removal from circulation ($\Ie$) is enhanced by exercise, while the rate of release of Interleukin-6 ($\IL$), an anti-inflammatory protein~\cite{morettini_system_2017}, accounts for its anti-inflammatory effects.
+These short-term equations are parametrized such that the numerical solution of $\mathbf{y_1}$ increases as soon as physical activity starts and decays fast once it stops again.
+This yields a periodic pattern of the solution $\mathbf{y_1}$ with period $\nu$, with all components remaining bounded within a fixed range for all $t \in [0, t_\mathrm{end}]$.

 The vector $\mathbf{y_2}$ summarizes the long-term equations and comprises $7$ state variables,

 that satisfy the following ODEs

 together with the scaled initial conditions